Hiking With Your Dog? Here’s What Gear You Actually Need

 1. A Waterproof, Easy-to-Clean Collar

 Your dog’s collar should be the last thing you have to think about on a trail.
 Nylon gets soggy.
 Leather cracks.
-A waterproof collar keeps things simple — no stink, no stains, no drying time.
+A waterproof collar keeps things simple.
+No stink, no drying time.

 What we recommend:

-Our biothane dog collars are soft, flexible, and stink-proof.
+Our biothane dog collars are waterproof and stinkproof.
 They wipe clean after mud, rain, or river dips, and they hold up to any terrain.

 2. A Durable Leash That Can Handle the Terrain

-Choose a leash that’s strong enough for sudden pulls, long enough for freedom, and grippy enough for you to keep control — even on steep trails or wet hands.
+Choose a leash that’s strong enough for sudden pulls and long enough for freedom.

 What we recommend:

-Our biothane leashes are lightweight but tough, with just enough flex.
+Our biothane leashes are lightweight but tough.
 You can rinse them off in seconds and stash them back in your pack without worrying about mess or mildew.

 3. An ID Tag or Custom Text Collar